huynhvp/vietphihuynh.github.io/_posts/2020-11-1-asyncAPI.md

 {"task_result":"done long-running task 923733ec-2285-4295-9613-558703248957"}
 ```

-**Voilà**, in this blog post, we have gone through a step-by-step tutorial on building a simple python-based asynchronous REST API.
+<b>Voilà</b>, in this blog post, we have gone through a step-by-step tutorial on building a simple python-based asynchronous REST API.
 Hope you enjoyed it :slightly_smiling_face: